X-Mode social: Critics

 In November 2020, an article published by Vice reported that data from Muslim Pro, an application for Muslims that had been downloaded 98 million times, were allegedly shared by X-Mode with a U.S. military intelligence contractor.
 Muslim Pro then announced that it would stop transferring this data to X-Mode and user complaints were filed in France and the United Kingdom.

 In December 2020, Google and Apple asked the developers to remove the SDK from any code otherwise their apps will be eliminated from their app stores.

 In January 2022, an analysis made by The Markup indicated that 107 applications in 140 countries for which X-mode sent location data to X-mode.
 For some apps, the X-mode SDK was not necessary, the data was sent directly to the data broker.

+In January 2024, the Federal Trade Commission charged X-Mode for failing to obtain consumer consent for sensitive raw location data the company was selling, stating how X-Mode "did not have any policies in place to remove sensitive locations from the raw location data it sold".